8e7an/dotvim/NOTES.md

 `b` Move to the start of the previous word (punctuation considered words).

-`B` Move to the start of the previous word following whitespace (no punctuation).
+`B` Move to the start of the previous word following white-space (no punctuation).

 `w` Move to the start of the (punctuation considered words).